1devspace/office-screen/docs/README.md

-# 📚 Pi-Pages Documentation
+# 📚 office_screen Documentation

-This directory contains the automatically generated documentation for the Pi-Pages project.
+This directory contains the automatically generated documentation for the office_screen project.

 ## 🚀 How to Access Documentation